auth0/docs/articles/dev-lifecycle/setting-up-env.md

 ![](/media/articles/lifecycle/environments.png)

-The example above uses a simple naming convention to distinguish each environment, you can name your multiple environments anyway you prefer.
-No need to use this naming convention, though it is the one recommended.
+The example above uses a simple naming convention to distinguish each environment, though you can name your multiple environments any way you prefer. **For production environments, we strongly recommend using [custom domains](/custom-domains).**

 ::: note
 If you have a subscription plan costing at least **$167 (USD) per month**, you can request a [child account](/dev-lifecycle/child-tenants) that is identical to your Production account in terms of paid/upgraded features for use in a development/staging/testing environment.
 Free accounts do *not* include a child account.